• Skip to primary navigation

 • Make the custard - In a saucepan on low heat, warm up milk, butter, vanilla, sugar, cinnamon, and salt.
 Once the butter is just melted, remove from heat to cool.
 Once the mixture cools, add eggs and whisk.

-2 cups whole milk, ½ cup butter, 1 teaspoon Vanilla extract, 1 teaspoon Cinnamon, ¼ cup Granulated sugar, ½ teaspoon Salt, 4 eggs, beaten
+2 cups whole milk, ½ cup butter, 1 teaspoon vanilla extract, 1 teaspoon cinnamon, ¼ cup granulated sugar, ½ teaspoon kosher or sea salt, 4 eggs

 • Soak the toast - Fill a 9-inch pie dish with toasted bread and toss with chocolate chips.
 Gently shake the pie dish so the bread settles.
 Pour the egg and milk mixture over bread and let the bread soak up the custard mixture for about 20 minutes.